HarvardPL/formulog/docs/04_logical_formulas.md

 The functions `is_sat` and `is_valid` check the satisfiability and validity, resp., of their argument and throw an exception if the SMT solver returns `unknown`.
-The functions `is_sat_opt` returns `none` in this case; it also takes an argument for an optional timeout.
+The function `is_sat_opt` takes a list of propositions and checks for the satisfiability of their conjunction, returning `none` in the case of `unknown`; it also takes an argument for an optional timeout.

-The function takes a proposition and an optional timeout and returns a model for that proposition if the SMT solver finds one in time; it returns `none` otherwise.
+The function `get_model` takes a list of propositions and an optional timeout and returns a model for the conjunction of those propositions if the SMT solver finds one in time; it returns `none` otherwise.
 Variables in a model can be inspected using `query_model`, which will return `none` if a variable is not present in the model or if it is of a type that cannot be concretely represented in Formulog (for example, Formulog does not